 - 3. Copy these files to the target and restart gatord using the following flags: - -E to specify the location of the events XML file.
 This flag causes the events to be appended to the list of events that gatord supports. - -P to specify the location of the PMU XML file.
 This option causes the new PMU to be added to the list of PMUs defined in pmus.xml that gatord has built-in support for.

-Related tasks A.3 Build gatord yourself on page Appx-A-33 Related references 1.5.1 gatord command-line options on page 1-15
+Build gatord yourself on page 24 gatord command-line options on page 12